 Students can use the IFOM exam for the following reasons:

 - For your applications for post-graduate training programs.
 Although not required, it makes you look more competitive among other candidates.

 - See how you compare among others using an international standard.

 - Familiarize yourself with the types of questions that are used on exams like the USMLE.

 The IFOM exam greatly benefits international medical students since they can take the exam and see how their IFOM score translates to the USMLE.
 However, there are no residency programs that substitute the IFOM exam for the USMLE.
-That means, as an international medical students, you would have to take the USMLE regardless if you were interested in applying for a US residency training position.
+That means, as international medical students, you would have to take the USMLE regardless if you were interested in applying for a US residency training position.

 There are not many benefits for US medical students to take the IFOM exam, mainly because the USMLE scores are needed.